 - Reaction turbines

 Dr. Seth Dworkin is a Professor of Mechanical Engineering and Canada Research Chair at Toronto Metropolitan University.
-He has over ten years of teaching experience in the broad areas of thermodynamics and fluid mechanics, including industry applications.
+He has over ten years of teaching experience in thermodynamics and fluid mechanics, including industry applications.
 He is also an active consultant for industry in the sustainable energy and geothermal sectors, having delivered more than twenty consulting reports for clients across Canada.

 NOT INTERESTED IN THIS COURSE?